homink/kaldi_notes/monophone_training.md

 ```

 ## What does fsts.x.gz have?

+These are tables of FSTs where transcript is converted to a sequence of indexed number of words per utterance ID.
 ```
 $ fsts-to-transcripts 'ark:gunzip -c exp/mono/fsts.1.gz|' ark,t:- | head -4
 fsts-to-transcripts 'ark:gunzip -c exp/mono/fsts.1.gz|' ark,t:-